gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 This is just the first step and it enables us to experiment with further improvements in userland before merging them into core.
-Sub-theming, for example, is a critical part of a theming ecosystem that is currently missing from core.
+Sub-theming, for example, is a critical part of a theming ecosystem that is currently missing from Gatsby.
 Overriding theme elements is possible on a coarse level right now in userland.
 If, for example, a theme defines a set of pages using createPage we can define a helper function that will look for the page component first in the